for-GET/know-your-http-well/encodings.md

 encoding | description | spec
 -------: | :---------- | :---
-compress | "is an adaptive Lempel-Ziv-Welch (LZW) coding that is commonly produced by the UNIX file compression program 'compress'." | [RFC7230#4.2.1](http://tools.ietf.org/html/rfc7230#section-4.2.1), [RFC2616#3.5](http://tools.ietf.org/html/rfc2616#section-3.5) deflate | "is a 'zlib' data format [RFC1950] containing a 'deflate' compressed data stream that uses a combination of the Lempel-Ziv (LZ77) compression algorithm and Huffman coding." | [RFC7230#4.2.2](http://tools.ietf.org/html/rfc7230#section-4.2.2), [RFC2616#3.5](http://tools.ietf.org/html/rfc2616#section-3.5) gzip | "is an LZ77 coding with a 32-bit Cyclic Redundancy Check (CRC) that is commonly produced by the gzip file compression program." | [RFC7230#4.2.3](http://tools.ietf.org/html/rfc7230#section-4.2.3), [RFC2616#3.5](http://tools.ietf.org/html/rfc2616#section-3.5)
+br | "a lossless compressed data format that compresses data using a combination of the LZ77 algorithm and Huffman coding, with efficiency comparable to the best currently available general-purpose compression methods." | [draft-alakuijala-brotli](http://tools.ietf.org/html/draft-alakuijala-brotli) compress | "is an adaptive Lempel-Ziv-Welch (LZW) coding that is commonly produced by the UNIX file compression program 'compress'." | [RFC7230#4.2.1](http://tools.ietf.org/html/rfc7230#section-4.2.1), [RFC2616#3.5](http://tools.ietf.org/html/rfc2616#section-3.5) deflate | "is a 'zlib' data format [RFC1950] containing a 'deflate' compressed data stream that uses a combination of the Lempel-Ziv (LZ77) compression algorithm and Huffman coding." | [RFC7230#4.2.2](http://tools.ietf.org/html/rfc7230#section-4.2.2), [RFC2616#3.5](http://tools.ietf.org/html/rfc2616#section-3.5) gzip | "is an LZ77 coding with a 32-bit Cyclic Redundancy Check (CRC) that is commonly produced by the gzip file compression program." | [RFC7230#4.2.3](http://tools.ietf.org/html/rfc7230#section-4.2.3), [RFC2616#3.5](http://tools.ietf.org/html/rfc2616#section-3.5)